 Looking to care for your skin, face, and hair with a gentle, soothing, and 100% natural oil?
-This step-by-step guide will show you how to make homemade chamomile oil, a precious ally in natural cosmetics.
-This is not about making an essential oil, but rather a gentler infusion that's easy to prepare at home.
-With just a few simple steps, discover how to capture the benefits of chamomile in a nourishing and soothing vegetable oil!
+This step-by-step tutorial guides you on how to make homemade chamomile oil, a precious ally in cosmetics.
+This is not about preparing an essential oil but rather a gentler and easier-to-make infusion at home.
+With just a few simple steps, discover how to capture the benefits of chamomile in a nourishing and soothing plant oil!

 homemade chamomile infusion